In Louisiana, there are two options under which you can legally homeschool. After choosing one of the following options, follow the listed steps.

 Homeschool students who enroll in a home study program no later than the end of 10th grade may be eligible for a Louisiana Taylor Opportunity Program for Students (TOPS) award based on their ACT scores.
 HSLDA members may contact us for more information.

-Option 2: Homeschooling as a home-based private school
+Option 2: Homeschooling as a nonpublic school not seeking state approval

 If you choose this option all the way through high school, your student will not be eligible for a TOPS award.
 Please see item #6 above.